 >>> Related: Complete guide to the current PH-market Honda HR-V

-The 2022 Honda HR-V is a subcompact crossover.
+The 2023 Honda HR-V is a subcompact crossover.
 In the Philippine market, it has two variants.
-The top-spec trim is the HR-V V Turbo CVT which is priced at Php 1,598,000.
-The entry-level HR-V S CVT meanwhile is priced at Php 1,250,000.
+The top-spec RS Turbo CVT is priced at Php 1,739,000.
+The mid-spec trim meanwhile, is the HR-V V Turbo CVT and it is priced at Php 1,649,000.
+The entry-level HR-V S CVT meanwhile is priced at Php 1,389,000.

-For engines, the HR-V V Turbo uses a 1.5-liter engine capable of making 174 horsepower and 240 Nm of torque.
+For engines, the HR-V V Turbo and the RS Turbo uses a 1.5-liter engine capable of making 174 horsepower and 240 Nm of torque.
 The HR-V S also uses a 1.5-liter mill, but it is naturally aspirated.
 In turn, its output is rated at 119 horsepower and 145 Nm of torque.
-Both use a continuously variable transmission sending power to its front wheels.
+All three trims use a continuously variable transmission sending power to its front wheels.

 Size-wise, the HR-V V and RS are 4,385mm long, while the HR-V S is 4,330mm long.
 All three come with a width of 1,790mm, and a height of 1,590mm.
 Both also have a wheelbase length of 2,610mm.
 The top-spec V gets a ground clearance of 181mm, whereas the HR-V S has more at 196mm.

 ₱ 1,389,000 - ₱ 1,739,000Explore